eluv-io/elv-client-py/README.md

 # elv-client-py
-Python SDK for the Eluvio Conent Fabric
+Python SDK for the Eluvio Content Fabric